-Proposals must be submitted by email or Grants.gov.
+Proposals must be submitted by email (only when a contract is requested) or through Grants.gov.
 Proposals must be submitted through the applicant's organizational office having responsibility for Government business relations.
 All signatures must be that of an official authorized to commit the organization in business and financial affairs.